smartnic/sigcomm21_artifact/README.md

 `src/isa/ebpf` contains the formalization of the BPF instruction set in first-order logic, for both program equivalence checking and safety (sections 4, 5, 6)

 _Exercisability_: The code needed to run the experiments in the paper is in the folder `3_reproduce_results` in the container image.
+Detailed instructions to reproduce the results are provided below.

 ---